owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

   ![Two Step View](/images/posts/two_step_view.png)
 </div>

-From the above diagram, the multi-store UI example can be reimplemented with the Two Step View pattern.
+From the above diagram, the multi-storefront example can be reimplemented with the Two Step View pattern.
 Note that in the implementation, a gem called [cells][17] is used to help define logical presentation.
 The cells gem is very helpful in this respect although it was originally designed for